NathanWalker/ng2-img-pusher-gif/README.md

 # Demo

-**Give it a couple seconds to start up since it's on a heroku instance**
+*Give it a couple seconds to start up since it's on a heroku instance.*

 Try out the [DEMO](https://ng2-img-pusher-gif-demo.herokuapp.com/)!